 Any amount withdrawn from your RRIF must be declared as income on your T1 General Income Tax Return.
 Your financial institution will provide you with a T4-RIF.
 Any withdrawals from a Spousal RRIF are declared on the spouse's income tax.

 Attribution rules apply to Spousal RRIFs.
 As long as only the minimum amount is withdrawn from the RRIF, the spouse-annuitant must declare the income and pay tax on it.
-However, if amounts in excess of the minimum amount are withdrawn, the contributor will have to pay the taxes on it if s/he made contributions to the spousal RRSP within 3 years of it being converted to a Spousal RRIF.
+However, if amounts in excess of the minimum amount are withdrawn, the contributor will have to pay the taxes on it if s/he made contributions to the spousal RRSP within three years of it being converted to a Spousal RRIF.
 You can learn more here.